techidaily/site-win11-tips/source/_posts/how-to-clear-visual-elements-from-search-bar.md

 ## How to Disable the Illustrations in Windows Search Icons

  Even though this feature is creative, it may not be for everyone.
-Fortunately, Microsoft allows you to[customize the Windows taskbar](https://www.makeuseof.com/windows-11-customize-taskbar/) in a variety of ways, and you can disable the pictures by disabling search highlights in the taskbar settings.
+Fortunately, Microsoft allows you to [customize the Windows taskbar](https://www.makeuseof.com/windows-11-customize-taskbar/) in a variety of ways, and you can disable the pictures by disabling search highlights in the taskbar settings.

 Here is how you can do that: